Prag8855/aab/content/guides/blue-card.md

 - **The eID activation code**
     This letter arrives before your new Blue Card.
 You can use it to [activate the eID function](#activate-your-eid) of your Blue Card.
 - **Your new Blue Card**
-    You either get your Blue Card by post, or you get an invitation to collect your Blue Card at the *Ausländerbehörde*.
+    You will get your Blue Card by post, or you will get an invitation to collect your Blue Card at the *Ausländerbehörde*.[^28]

 Your Blue Card is a plastic card.
 It's usually **valid for 4 years**.[^17] It can be valid for a shorter time if you have a limited work contract.
 For example, if you have a 2 year work contract, your Blue Card will be valid for 2 years + 3 months.[^3]